-Now the only thing you need is a perfect windy day to enjoy of your kite.
+Now the only thing you need is a perfectly windy day to enjoy your kite.
 Take it whenever you can see the trees moving outside your window.
-Sani Dental Group share this guide with you because we want to see you smile.
-We hope that you can be delighted taking those materials that are always in your home, and giving them life in the sky.
+Sani Dental Group shares this guide with you because we want to see you smile.
+We hope that you can be delighted by taking those materials that are always in your home and giving them life in the sky.

 For more activities and information about improving your life, we invite you to read our blog site, where you’ll find a wide variety of articles of interest and health.